Adobe-CEP/Getting-Started-guides/weather/readme.md

 ### Instantiate `CSInterface`

-For any CEP panel, you'll need an instance of `CSInterface`, which, among other things, gives you access to the host app's scripting engine:
+For any CEP panel, you'll need an instance of `CSInterface`, which, among other things, gives you a way to communicate with the host app's scripting engine:

 ```javascript
 const csInterface = new CSInterface();